Allied Aitebar Business Finance

 Details of offered collateral

-Any other documents/information requested by the Bank
+Any other documents/information requested by the bank

 Note: This list is not exhaustive.
 Additional documentation may be required based on the business nature and financing needs.